johnryan465/reinforce.space/simulator/index.md

 # Simulator

-- This project contains a Python Orekit based simulator for Cude Sats.
+- This project contains a Python Orekit based simulator for CubeSats.
-- The physics of this is based of the thesis of ""